-This service capability retrieves the Service Subscription for the specified filter criteria and maps to the RETRIEVE procedure for the <m2mServiceSubscription> resource.
+This service capability retrieves the M2M Service Subscription for the specified filter criteria and maps to the RETRIEVE procedure for the <m2mServiceSubscription> resource.

-6.9.8.1 addDeviceToServiceSubscription
+6.9.2.7 addDeviceToServiceSubscription

-This service capability provides the ability to add a device to the existing Service Subscription.
-This service capability shall be restricted to the Msc and Mca reference points.
+This service capability provides the ability to add a device to the existing M2M Service Subscription.
+This service capability shall be restricted to the Msc and Mca Reference Points.